 My research investigates interactions between ancient philosophy and early Christian thought, late-antique education and monasticism, ancient ethics, the history of violence, and the history of emotions.

 In work on late-antique Gaza, I am investigating the thought and influence of Dorotheus, a sixth-century monk, including his reception by Jesuit humanists.
-A project on ethical alternatives to the just war tradition asks how successive classical and Christian cultures conceptualised justice in war, and intersects with a collaborative study of Hellenistic cultural perceptions of violence (in press with Routledge).
-In emotions history, I am studying the long history of the terms affectus and affectio and their vernacular cognates with an Australian and international team.
+A project on ethical alternatives to the just war tradition asks how successive classical and Christian cultures conceptualised justice in war, and intersects with a collaborative study of Hellenistic cultural perceptions of violence.
+In emotions history, I am studying the long history of the terms affectus and affectio and their vernacular cognates with an Australian and international team (contracted to Routledge).

 Explaining the Cosmos: Creation and Cultural Interaction in Late-Antique Gaza.
 New York and Oxford: Oxford University Press, 2014.